DataFire/DataFire/README.md

 ```

 ## Hello World
-Here's a quick Hello World to get you started.
-You can view the [full example here](docs/Hello%20World.md),
+> View the [full example](docs/Hello%20World.md) to learn about input validation,
-which includes input validation, custom HTTP responses, scheduled tasks, and more.
+> custom HTTP responses, scheduled tasks, and more.

 #### ./hello.js
 ```js